glotchimo/ergal/docs/utils.md

 **Keyword Arguments:**

 - `bool:auth` - a boolean stating whether authentication is necessary on the given endpoint
-- `str:query` - the query to be appended to the URL.
+- `str:params` - a dict of query parameters to be appended to the request URL.
 - `str:data` - a dict to be passed as JSON via update/post/etc.
 - `str:headers` - a dict of headers to be passed as HTTP headers.